 Key Differences in AI, Machine Learning, and Data Science

-Artificial intelligence means that the computer, in one way or another, imitates human behavior.
-Machine Learning is only a subset of AI, meaning that it exists a lot of others, and consists of methods that allow computers to draw conclusions from data and provide them to AI applications.
+Artificial Intelligence means that the computer, in one way or another, imitates human behavior.
+Machine Learning is a subset of AI, meaning that it exists alongside others AI subsets.
+Machine Learning consists of methods that allow computers to draw conclusions from data and provide these conclusions to AI applications.

-Now, Data Science applies to much more than Machine Learning and AI.
-In Data Science, information can come from a machine, a mechanical process, an IT system, etc. It may have nothing to do with learning, it can be about simple data visualization.
+Data Science is applicable to more than Machine Learning and AI.
+In Data Science, information can come from a machine, a mechanical process, an IT system, etc. It may have nothing to do with learning: it can be about simple data visualization.

 Also, AI can be used by Data Science as a tool for data insights, the main difference lies in the fact that Data Science covers the whole spectrum of data collection, preparation, and analysis.
 It’s not limited to the algorithmic or statistical aspects.
 So while Machine Learning and AI experts are busy with building algorithms throughout the project lifecycle, data scientists have to be more flexible switching between different data roles according to the needs of the project.

 Data Science involves analysis, visualization, and prediction.
 It uses different statistical techniques, while AI and Machine Learning implements models to predict future events and makes use of algorithms.